-Compensation of employees for the 2020/21 financial year has been determined in accordance with the proposed organisational structure (subject to change) presented earlier in this Strategic Plan.
+Compensation of employees for the 2020/21 financial year has been determined in accordance with the proposed organisational structure (subject to change)

+presented earlier in this Annual Performance Plan.
 As set out in the mentioned organisational structure, the compensation of employees includes a full-time Executive Chairperson and three full-time Tribunal Members.

-An average of 5% and 4% per annum has been applied for an increase to other goods and services expenditure items, excluding fees payable to part-time Tribunal members as well as costs for travelling and accommodation to attend hearings and Motion Courts.
+Due to the reduction in the grant necessitated by the Special Adjustment Budget, the Goods and Services budget for the 2020/21 financial year has been reduced by R2, 3m, the Compensation budget by R3.6m and the Capital expenditure budget by R0.4m.
+Since the Special Adjustment Budget was only applicable on the current financial year, we assume that the grant allocations will remain unchanged for the financial years 2021/22 and 2022/23.
+Based on this, the Goods and Services will increase by 25% between 2020/21 and 2021/22, this would be to normalise the expenditure with the already approved grant allocation for the 2021/22 financial year.
+It is important to note that had the grant not been reduced by R6.2m, the Goods and Services budget by 4% over the three year period.
+An average of 25 and 4% per annum has been applied for an increase to other goods and services expenditure items, excluding fees payable to part-time Tribunal members as well as costs for travelling and accommodation to attend hearings and Motion Courts.
 This was arrived at after escalating certain of the fixed cost items by an inflationary adjustment and certain variable costs by around 10%.
 Cost savings such as the scheduling of hearings to take place on the same day, electronic document submission, digitisation of records have been factored in at arriving at those costs.
 Capital expenses have been budgeted for the maintenance of systems and hardware as well as the implementation of identified ICT projects.
 Details of the expenditure and capital expense requirements for the 2020/21 financial year are documented in the Financial Budget attached to the Business Plan for that year.